LC-Linkous/reverse_engineering_notes/README.md

   * short explanation

 **Malware Basics**
-No references to creating, using, or distribting malware will be included in this repository.
+No references to creating, using, or distributing malware will be included in this repository.
 These references cover the definition and scope of what malware is and what it does.
 1. REFERENCE
   * short explanation
 2. REFERENCE